alvassin/nodejs-icecast-monitor/README.md

 ```

 # Feed
-Establishes persistent connection with icecast using STATS HTTP method & processes events feed.
+Establishes persistent connection with icecast using STATS HTTP method & processes events feed in realtime.
 Best way to create is to use [monitor.createFeed](#createfeed) method, which injects all necessary parameters.

 ## Events